Oil Manual

 Why ‘synthetic’ on the label varies

-The word ‘synthetic’ is not tightly defined the same way everywhere.
-In many markets a Group III base oil can legally be sold as ‘synthetic’ or ‘full synthetic’ because its performance approaches that of a PAO, even though it began as crude oil.
-A Group IV PAO oil is synthetic in the strict chemical sense.
-This is why two bottles both labeled ‘synthetic’ can be built on different base stocks.
+The word ‘synthetic’ is a consumer label whose use varies by market and supplier.
+In many markets a Group III base oil can be sold as ‘synthetic’ or ‘full synthetic’ even though it began as crude oil and was heavily processed.
+Group IV is PAO, a chemically synthesized base stock.
+Group V includes several other chemistries, including esters.
+This is why two bottles carrying the same shelf label can use different base-stock systems.

 For most drivers this distinction matters less than it sounds.
 Both well-made Group III and Group IV oils can deliver excellent protection, and either can meet demanding specifications.